Overview

 • Staffing the Lobby of Sumers Welcome Center and facilitating the check-in process for daily visiting guests

-• Facilitating virtual and in-person prospective student Bear Chats and breakout rooms
+• Facilitating virtual and in-person prospective student Bear Chats with prospective students

-• Engaging with prospective students electronically via email, Zoom, ZeeMee, and the Welcome to College platform
+• Engaging with prospective students electronically via email, Zoom, ZeeMee, etc.

 • Providing support for panels, information sessions, webinars, etc.